-The Police Advisory Board was established as a forum to review and discuss public safety concerns for the University and the neighboring community.
-Its purpose and mission is to create an inclusive environment characterized by civility.
+The Police Advisory Board was established to review and discuss public safety concerns for the University and the neighboring community.
+Its purpose is to create an inclusive environment characterized by civility.

 The Police Advisory Board has four strategic objectives: awareness, communications, monitoring and reporting.

 - The Police Advisory Board is informed of public safety concerns and is expected to maintain an awareness of issues affecting public safety at Northwestern and the surrounding community.

 - The Board accepts and aggregates concerns voiced by students, faculty, staff and community members.